suhasagg/stream-chat-go/README.md

 1)request chat entries from a specific chat room by time range

+For chat application with multiple room options - Embedded Key Value store usage Badger is designed to support high throughput writes and reads with persistence in mind.
+One can also try badger with sync writes set to false in option, it would give  better performance and also persist the data in async way.

 ### Expose prometheus metrics

-### For chat application with multiple room options - Embedded Key Value store usage
-Badger is designed to support high throughput writes and reads with persistence in mind.
-One can also try badger with sync writes set to false in option, it would give  better performance and also persist the data in async way.

 ### Quickstart